WalletWasabi/WalletWasabi/Contrib/Migration/README.md

 # Filters Migration

-Starting with Wasabi v2.2.0.0, the backend now utilizes SQLite to store and retrieve compact filters.
+Starting with Wasabi v2.2.0.0, the indexer now utilizes SQLite to store and retrieve compact filters.
 As a result, operators need to migrate their old plain text filters to the new SQLite format.

 ## Migration Guide

 ### Using Nix

 If you're deploying with `Nix`, migrating is straightforward.
-Simply run the following command on your backend server:
+Simply run the following command on your indexer server:

 ```bash
 $ nix run github:WalletWasabi/WalletWasabi#migrateFilters